hyphacoop/streamplace/js/docs/src/content/docs/features/danmu.md

 In-player danmu is currently an experimental feature.
 To unlock it:

 1. Open Settings in Streamplace
+2. Enter the "About" section
-2. Tap the version number 5 times
+3. Tap the version number 5 times
-3. You'll see "You are now a developer". congrats!
+4. You'll see "You are now a developer". congrats!
-4. Scroll down to see the Danmu settings
+5. Go back to Settings, you should now see a "Danmu" section!

 From there you can: